jsam2005/Data-Structure-/README.md

 6.2Write a function to evaluate a given postfix expression.
 The expression is "44 2 / 6 -"

 6.3Write a function to convert an infix expression to postfix notation.
 The infix expression is " "(a + b) * c + d "

+Day 13

+13.1 Implement a C Program to perform Merge Sort

+13.2.
+Implement a C Program to perform Insertion Sort

+13.3 Implement a C Program to perform Radix Sort

+13.4 Implement a C Program to perform Bubble Sort

+13.5 Implement a C Program to perform Shell Sort